India lures chip makers, says IBM and STMicro interested

 As sales of smartphones, computers and television sets surge, annual imports of semiconductors are expected to touch $50 billion by 2020 from $7 billion in 2010, according to an Indian government presentation.

 Typically, semiconductor foundries take about two years to be up and running, Gartner's Ramamoorthy said.
-Meanwhile global companies such as Taiwan Semiconductor Manufacturing Co (2330.TW) are already exploring wafer technologies that are much more advanced than those India is proposing to make, he said.
+Meanwhile global companies such as Taiwan Semiconductor Manufacturing Co are already exploring wafer technologies that are much more advanced than those India is proposing to make, he said. ($1 = 63.3925 Indian rupees)

 (Editing by Anthony Barker)